 - Years of training and experience

-Standard labor runs $85-$125 per hour, depending on the complexity.
-Specialized work, such as liner installation or masonry rebuilds, commands higher rates ($125-$165 per hour) because it requires advanced skills.
+Standard labor runs $85-$125 an hour, depending on how involved the job is.
+The specialized stuff, like liner installation or a masonry rebuild, runs higher ($125-$165 an hour) because it takes advanced skill and there's no faking it.

 Understanding Permits and Regulations in Wellington

-Wellington falls under Tamarac County’s jurisdiction for building codes.
-For major chimney work, you’ll need permits.
-Here’s what I’ve learned working in this area:
+Wellington falls under Tamarac County's jurisdiction for building codes.
+For the bigger chimney jobs, you'll need a permit.
+Here's what I've picked up working in this area:

 Permit Requirements:

-- Structural repairs exceeding $2,000 typically require permits
+- Structural repairs over $2,000 typically require permits

 - Complete rebuilds definitely require permits and inspections

-I always handle permit acquisition for my clients when necessary.
-The permit cost (usually $100-$300) is separate from my labor charges, but I include it in your quote so there are no surprises.
+I handle pulling the permits for my customers whenever a job calls for it.
+The permit cost (usually $100-$300) is separate from my labor, but I build it into your quote so there's nothing unexpected later.

 Frequently Asked Questions About Wellington Chimney Services